liuyib/hexo-theme-stun/README.md

 git clone https://github.com/liuyib/hexo-theme-stun.git themes/stun
 ```

-- Install pug and stylus (optional)
+- Install pug and stylus

-If you don't have pug and stylus renderer, run this.
+If you don't have pug and stylus renderer, run this (If you`re not sure, just do it).

 ``` bash
 npm install --save-dev hexo-render-pug hexo-renderer-stylus